Genetic studies on Sami: V

 The divergence time for the Sami haplogroup V sequences is estimated by M. Ingman and U. Gyllensten at 7,600 years ago.
 But there is a difference within the Sami group in Sweden according to their study.
 North Sami (Sami in the North of Swedish Lapland) belong to haplogroup V with 58.6% and South Sami (Sami in the South of Swedish Lapland) within reindeer herding to 37.0% and South Sami outside reindeer herding/other occupation to 8.7%.
 That can be compared with Sami in Norway that has a 33.1% belonging to haplogroup V and Sami in Finland to 37.7%.
 Sami in Finland and South Sami within reeinder herding in Sweden have the same percentage belonging to haplogroup V.

 But according to K. Tambets' et al. study is haplogroup V the most frequent haplogroup in the Swedish Sami and is present at significantly lower frequencies in Norwegian and Finnish subpopulations.
-Note though, that in the study made by K. Tambet's et al. has no differentation between Sami in the north and the south of Sweden been made, which otherwise probably would change the outcome of their study.
+Note though, that in the study made by K. Tambet's et al., no differentation has been made between Sami in the north and the south of Sweden, which otherwise probably would change the outcome of their study.

 Torroni and colleagues have suggested that the spread of haplogroup V in Scandinavia and in eastern Europe is due to its late Pleistocene/early Holocene expansion from a Franco-Cantabrian glacial refugium.